Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 - Technology was the top-selling category for the Consumer segment.

 #### 6. Sales Analysis by Order Priority
-- Medium-priority orders contributed the most to total sales consistently for all four years., while Low-priority orders contributed the least.
+- Medium-priority orders contributed the most consistently to total sales for all four years, while low-priority orders contributed the least.
+Medium-priority orders could contribute more to sales as they represent a larger volume of routine purchases, catering to a broader customer base.
+High-priority orders, being fewer and focused on urgency, may not drive the same scale of revenue despite their premium nature.

 ---

 ### Category II: Profit Analysis